FarronF/limerick-council-meetings/meetings/2024/11/18-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 21st October 2024.md

 Development Directorate, dated 10th October, 2024, setting out proposals for Disposal of 2a

-Meat Market Lane, Limerick, for the consideration of acquiring 50, St. Munchin’s Street, St.--- 4
+Meat Market Lane, Limerick, for the consideration of acquiring 50, St. Munchin’s Street, St.
+---
+4

 Mary’s Park, Limerick and the intention to bring a Section 183 Notice to Full Council in this